SauravSrivastav/groq-ai-playground/Readme.md

 ## Contributing 🤝

 Contributions are welcome!
-If you'd like to improve groq-ai-playground, please fork the repository and submit a pull request.
+If you'd like to improve Groq AI Playground, please fork the repository and submit a pull request.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License 📄